why-agency/why-test-app/README.md

 Please distribute cards across columns as you see fit.

-When filtering results, the grid changes in an animated manner using [motion](https://motion.dev/).
+When filtering results, we’d like to see an animation applied to the changes in the grid or the individual grid items.
+You have the creative freedom to decide which aspects to animate and how to implement it.
+Feel free to use animation libraries, such as motion.

 The specifics of the animations are left open to your interpretation, but as a starter idea:

 Card appear animation: